dneuge/legacy-status-proxy-vatsim/README.md

 Click the "Configure" button on the main window to open see the available options.

+**Save configuration** will, if not already done, create a file to persist your current settings (by default: `legacy-status-proxy-vatsim.properties` in the directory you started the JAR from).
+This will also save whether you accepted the disclaimer or rejected it (same as in the "About" dialog).

+##### General options

 **Upstream connection**/**Base URL** should usually not be changed (default: `http://status.vatsim.net`).
-This is the first part of the address that will be used to fetch data from VATSIM.
+The base URL is the first part of the address that will be used to fetch data from VATSIM. **Use VATSIM default URL** is used to protect the URL against any unwanted modification.
 Changing the base URL requires the whole application to be restarted for the new setting to become effective.

 Settings in **HTTP Server** may need to be changed if you want to open access to other computers or the default port is already used by another application. **Host name** should be set to the domain name or IPv4 address seen by all clients that are supposed to access the proxy (default: `localhost`). **Port** (default: `8080`) can be chosen freely but ports below 1024 may be reserved and generally unavailable depending on your system (e.g. on Linux). **Encode data file in UTF-8 instead of ISO-8859-1** should be toggled if the client you are using displays ATIS information without line-breaks and free-text information such as pilot or controller names are truncated or contain garbage.
 Note that this setting depends on the client being used; serving multiple clients at the same time may require a second instance configured differently (see the CLI options below).
 To apply any of the HTTP server settings the server needs to be restarted using the "Run/Stop" button.
-Changing the host name may also require a restart of all previously connected clients.
+Changing the host name may also require a restart of all previously connected clients. **Log parser errors** can be enabled to help debugging possible errors in processing upstream data (usually not required).

 **Access (IP Filter)** controls which clients are allowed to access the proxy server.
 You can add a new IPv4 or IPv6 address by entering it in the **IP Address** field and clicking **Add**.
 Addresses need to be entered exactly as printed on the log; if in doubt first access the server from a blocked machine and copy & paste the IP address from the log to the configuration window.
 To block access for a previously allowed client select its IP address from the list and click **Remove**.
 Clicking **Reset** will revert to the default configuration ("localhost" meaning IPv4 address `127.0.0.1` and IPv6 address `::1` expanded to `0:0:0:0:0:0:0:1`).
 All changes to the IP filter are immediately effective as shown in the list.
 Every change is also confirmed by a log message `Access is now allowed from ...`.

-**Save configuration** will, if not already done, create a file to persist your current settings (by default: `legacy-status-proxy-vatsim.properties` in the directory you started the JAR from).
-This will also save whether you accepted the disclaimer or rejected it (same as in the "About" dialog).
+##### Station Locator options

+Any change to the Station Locator options requires a server restart to become effective.

+If **locate stations using VAT-Spy data** is enabled, the proxy will attempt to substitute missing station coordinates by looking up the callsign on a VAT-Spy database.
+Disabling the option will cause only the coordinates originally present in JSON v3 data to be used (which is currently missing all controller coordinates).
+Other options of the Station Locator will have no effect when disabling VAT-Spy data.
+It is highly recommended to leave this option enabled.

+**Assume callsigns ending in OBS to be observers:** Observers can be indicated by client permission level but sometimes that information is not sufficient.
+Enable this option to additionally assume any station calling itself `something_OBS` or `something-OBS` to be an observer as well.

+**Ignore clients on placeholder frequencies:** ATC clients indicate their primary frequency on data files.
+Controllers who do not actively provide any service to pilots usually indicate a placeholder frequency far beyond the air band used by real-world ATC.
+If you are only interested in actively services stations from a pilot's perspective, it is generally safe to ignore those clients.
+However, if you are monitoring overall network activity, it may be useful to also look up such "unserviced" stations.

+**Warn about unlocatable ATC stations in log:** If an ATC client, who is not an observer, was supposed to be located according to other options but no location could be determined, the affected callsign will be logged as a warning on the main window, when enabled.
+This option is mainly useful for debugging; it is safe to keep it disabled.

+**Warn about unlocateable observers in log:** The same as above but for observers.
+It is safe to keep this option disabled.

+###### VAT-Spy data

+This group allows to configure how VAT-Spy data should be handled by the proxy.

+The proxy ships with a database that will eventually outdate if the proxy is not being updated regularly.
+Outdated data can cause issues such as stations being unknown/unlocatable or showing up at wrong locations.

+When the proxy's internal database is being used, it checks the data age and by default warns at startup when the data is older than 270 days (9 months).
+This can be disabled via the **warn if integrated database older than 270 days is used** option if you want to silence that warning while continuing to use the outdated internal database.
+It is highly recommended to leave this option enabled and instead switch to an external database if no update is possible.

+In case no updates for the proxy server should be available, you can [download the required data manually](https://github.com/vatsimnetwork/vatspy-data-project) and set it up as an external database: Enable **use external database** and **browse** to the directory containing the `VATSpy.dat` and `FIRBoundaries.dat` files.
+A **pre-check** will attempt to load the database from that location and report either **OK** or an error message.
+Note that even if an external database has been set up, the proxy will automatically fall back to its internal database in case the database is unreadable.

+**Alias US stations to omit ICAO prefix K unless conflicted:** Multiple US stations have been observed to be online with callsigns that are not registered in the VAT-Spy database.
+The callsign is usually simply the FAA 3-letter code which can also be guessed by omitting the leading `K` from ICAO codes.
+As this is a commonly known and repeating issue, this option allows all ICAO codes starting with `K` to be aliased to a 3-letter code omitting the leading `K` which increases the chances of finding a location for such stations.
+Aliases will only be registered if no other station is known by the resulting shortened callsign.
+It is recommended to leave this option enabled.

+**Locate observers by assuming callsign to indicate an ATC station:** Only if this option is enabled, ATC observers will be attempted to be located.

 ### Setting up clients